tcltk/tcl/doc/markdown/dde.md

 [dde]{.cmd} [execute]{.sub} [-async]{.optlit} [-binary]{.optlit} [service]{.arg} [topic]{.arg} [data]{.arg}
 : **dde execute** takes the *data* and sends it to the server indicated by *service* with the topic indicated by *topic*.
 Typically, *service* is the name of an application, and *topic* is a file to work on.
 The *data* field is given to the remote application.
 Typically, the application treats the *data* field as a script, and the script is run in the application.
 The **-async** option requests asynchronous invocation.
 The command returns an error message if the script did not run, unless the **-async** flag was used, in which case the command returns immediately with no error.
     Without the **-binary** option all data will be sent in unicode.
 For dde clients which don't implement the CF_UNICODE clipboard format, this will automatically be translated to the system encoding.
-You can use the **-binary** option in combination with the result of **encoding convertto** to send data in any other encoding.
+You can use the **-binary** option in combination with the result of [encoding convertto][encoding] to send data in any other encoding.

 [dde]{.cmd} [poke]{.sub} [-binary]{.optlit} [service]{.arg} [topic]{.arg} [item]{.arg} [data]{.arg}
 : **dde poke** passes the *data* to the server indicated by *service* using the *topic* and *item* specified.
 Typically, *service* is the name of an application.  *topic* is application specific but can be a command to the server or the name of a file to work on.
 The *item* is also application specific and is often not used, but it must always be non-null.
 The *data* field is given to the remote application.
     Without the **-binary** option all data will be sent in unicode.
 For dde clients which don't implement the CF_UNICODE clipboard format, this will automatically be translated to the system encoding.
-You can use the **-binary** option in combination with the result of **encoding convertto** to send data in any other encoding.
+You can use the **-binary** option in combination with the result of [encoding convertto][encoding] to send data in any other encoding.

 [dde]{.cmd} [request]{.sub} [-binary]{.optlit} [service]{.arg} [topic]{.arg} [item]{.arg}
 : **dde request** is typically used to get the value of something; the value of a cell in Microsoft Excel or the text of a selection in Microsoft Word. *service* is typically the name of an application, *topic* is typically the name of the file, and *item* is application-specific.
 The command returns the value of *item* as defined in the application.
 Normally this is interpreted to be a string with terminating null.
 If **-binary** is specified, the result is returned as a byte array.